CMEONE/harker-ms-bell-server/docs/api.md

 ---
 # API Documentation

-We provide a free public REST API that you can use to incorporate real bell schedule, lunch menu, and event data into your project.
+I provide a free public REST API that you can use to incorporate real bell schedule, lunch menu, and event data into your project.

 ## Introduction

-The base URL for all requests is `https://bell.dev.harker.org/api` (HTTPS is required).
-For example, the full URL for a request to the `/schedule` endpoint would be `https://bell.dev.harker.org/api/schedule`.
+The base URL for all requests is `https://msbell-backend.harker.xyz/api` (HTTPS is required).
+For example, the full URL for a request to the `/schedule` endpoint would be `https://msbell-backend.harker.xyz/api/schedule`.

 Every endpoint supports both JSON and URL-encoded request bodies.
 The code examples use request bodies that are URL-encoded.